soediro/Charting-Library---React-Seed-Project/README.md

 ## Building for use in the browser

 This project is using Webpack to transform JSX and ES6 to ES5.
 The configs for this are in the `webpack.config.js`.
-Running `npm run webpack` from the command line will re-create the distribution file `dist/chartIQ.js`.
+Running `npm run build` from the command line will re-create the distribution file `dist/chartIQ.js`.
 This is a transformed and bundled version of everything in the src directory. `src/index.js` will automatically load this file.